PALEOLITHIC ART MAGAZINE

 Certainly, in Europe has not stopped all: the scholars of art that published until 1913 would have continued also after.In 1947 appears in Paris an Austrian researcher, the prince Antonin Juritzky, with an important exhibition of stone sculptures of lower and middle Paleolithic.
 These materials have been collected in France between the two world wars.

 Juritzky, born in 1887, was 26 years old in 1913, therefore it is possible that he knew the publications of the great researchers of the Classic Period.
-However, the absence of publications on art makes this period irrelevant in Europe.

 The old Europe, either for the wars, or for the conservative mentality, begins to lose the primacy it had in science.